-Complaints from parents/carers should be addressed in the first instance to the Head of Learning Support (Primary or Secondary).
+Complaints from parents/carers should be addressed in the first instance to the Head of Learning Support.
 The Head of Learning Support or the Deputy Head Pastoral will investigate the complaint and take appropriate action.
 If the complaint is not resolved, the matter will be referred to the Headmaster and the Complaints Procedure will be followed.